Mutual Street Rink: Usage

-By the 1910s, the seating capacity of the rink for hockey was not sufficient, and the Arena Gardens complex was built on the Mutual Street site.
+By the 1910s, the seating capacity for spectators was not sufficient, and the Arena Gardens complex was built on the Mutual Street site.
 In 1937, the Arena Gardens was renamed the Mutual Street Arena.
 In 1962, curling would return to the site, when curling sheets were installed at the Arena, which was no longer used for ice hockey.
 The Arena, by then known as 'The Terrace', was demolished in 1989 with residential highrise and Arena Gardens park on the site.